dxxvi/gradle-scala/README.md

-- SafariBooksOnlineApplication.java: a tiny REST service (Spring Boot) that receives whatever a greasemonkey script sends; another tiny REST service is used to tell the app to write everything it receives so far to files and reset its memory. main/resources/static, main/resources/templates/index.html (shows how to get the context path with thymeleaf), main/resources/application.yaml go with this app.
+- SafariBooksOnlineApplication.java: a tiny REST service (Spring Boot) that receives whatever a greasemonkey script sends; another tiny REST service is used to tell the app to write everything it receives so far to files and reset its memory; springfox is used to provide REST API documentation in a Swagger style
+  + main/resources/static, main/resources/templates/index.html (shows how to get the
+                                     context path with thymeleaf), main/resources/application.yaml go with this app.
 - test/groovy/home/DataDrivenSpec.java shows some Spock features
   test/resources/META-INF/services/com.athaydes.spockframework.report...: to make Spock generate beautiful test reports